 “If I don’t sing my songs who is going to?
-It really comes down to, I have to do that.
+It comes down to; I have to do that.
 So I do.
 It didn’t start that way, but the songs are the things that sort of drove me to this.
-The power of those songs are the things that give me the strength to stand up on stage and perform.”
-Darrell Scott, poet, songwriter, multi-instrumentalist and musician extraordinaire stands on the FORT COLLINS ARMORY stage NOVEMBER 10, 2018.
+The power of those songs is the things that give me the strength to stand up on stage and perform.”
+Darrell Scott, poet, songwriter, multi-instrumentalist, and musician extraordinaire, stands on the FORT COLLINS ARMORY stage NOVEMBER 10, 2018.

 He adds, “So it’s not just grabbing a song and rustling it to the ground.
 It’s more like letting the song sort reveal itself.
 And I love that process because it has a mysterious quality to it, you can’t explain where it’s coming from.
 It runs the chance of being a sort of stiff kind of brain song versus something more creative and artistic and unexpected.
 I like unexpected things.
 If it gets too technical or too conscious of the rhyming and all that stuff, then you might just chase away the inspiration right out the door.
 The special songs are the ones that come along and surprise me.”